 REST API

-The acronym REST stands for Representational State Transfer and is also known as RESTful APIs.
-REST APIs have recently gained prominence as a component of Web Services.
+REST stands for Representational State Transfer.
+It is also called RESTful APIs.
+REST APIs have become more popular recently as a component of Web Services.

 SOAP APIs